mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 I like that ambitious spirit.
 Cameron Riekes is an undergrad, and he presented about building a 2D RPG game.
 But then he "ended up" coding his own 3D game engine from scratch.

 And Yasser Arguelles is 20ish years old and is working on [Tilde](https://yasserarg.com/tb.html), a from-scratch replacement for LLVM.
-In his presentation, he mentioned that he didn't have a background in compilers, but one of the most popular requests he saw in Handmade discussions
+In his presentation, he mentioned that he didn't have a background in compilers, but one of the most popular requests he saw in Handmade discussions was for an alternative to LLVM, so he thought, "Sure, I'll do that."

 I met Andrew Kelly, the creator of Zig, in person, which inspired me to [finally try writing some Zig code](/notes/zig-call-c-simple/).